 We entered through the south entrance — the southern part of the park is the least-visited part, and also the most overgrown.

 Admittedly, we didn’t see much down there (it was hard to with all the high bush surrounding the car), but it was a nice drive with great views, nonetheless.

-Our first animal spotting was of these guys (Kudu).
+Our first animal spotting was of these guys (Red Hartebeest).
 It appears as if they’re grazing against snow covered hills, but in fact those are the coast dunes in the distance.